-Now, this isn’t an attack on the festive period, we wouldn’t want to feed into any ‘war on Christmas’ fantasies, it is the season to be jolly after all.
+Now, this isn’t to attack the festive period, and we wouldn’t want to feed into any ‘war on Christmas’ fantasies, it is the season to be jolly after all.
 But, does it have to be so wasteful and polluting?

 Christmas is an intensely special time of year, and is one that offers us consistency, warmth and precious family moments in our hyper-turbulent times.
 Talking about changing our approach to Christmas can ruffle feathers, but lots of people are increasingly more interested in going zero-waste, and we’re going to offer you some hacks to reduce your waste or go completely waste-free after the holiday season.

 What is Meant by Zero Waste?